darkcosm/computationalNeuroscience/README.md

     - center-surround receptive fields in the retina look like this:
     ![alt text](https://raw.github.com/quinnliu/ComputationalNeuroscience/master/imagesForExplanation/RetinaCenterSurroundReceptiveField.gif)

-    - activity of cells looking at a horizontal bar from retina -> LGN -> V1 (Primary Visual Cortex)
+    - activity of cells looking at a horizontal bar from Retina -> LGN -> V1 (Primary Visual Cortex)
     ![alt text](https://raw.github.com/quinnliu/ComputationalNeuroscience/master/imagesForExplanation/RetinaToLGNToV1.gif)
+    - Notice that the receptive fields of neurons in V1 are now elipse shaped instead of circle shaped.

 ===================================================================
 Feel free to e-mail me at quinnliu@vt.edu for any questions.
 Enjoy!